daq-tools/kotori/doc/source/decoders/sonoff-tasmota.rst

 ********
 `Sonoff-Tasmota`_ is an alternative firmware for ESP8266-based devices like the iTead Sonoff.
 It features a web UI, rules and timers, OTA updates, custom device templates and sensor support.
-Allows control over MQTT, HTTP, Serial and KNX for integrations with smart home systems.
+It can be controlled over MQTT, HTTP, Serial and KNX for integrations with smart home systems.

 ************